Vaults/game-jam-challenges/2 - Seaing Blue - 2019-04-12/README.md

 Further feedback:

--if you click once it does an action instead of having to click and drag -sprites could have 3 stages, like the walls could go from intact, cracked and then broken, and trees from sapling, small tree and then full tree
+* if you click once it does an action instead of having to click and drag
+* sprites could have 3 stages, like the walls could go from intact, cracked and then broken, and trees from sapling, small tree and then full tree
--a counter of your wood resource
+* a counter of your wood resource
--increased difficulty as more of the screen gets taken over by the player
+* increased difficulty as more of the screen gets taken over by the player

 ## Running